rednafi/digressions/_posts/python/2020-04-06-python-precommit.md

 pre-commit run --all-files
 ```

-This should apply your pre-commit hooks to your code base harmoniously.
+This should apply the pre-commit hooks to your code base harmoniously.
 From now on, before each commit, the linters will make sure that your code complies with the rules specified in the configuration.